Walk Together, Rock Together

 Walk Together, Rock Together is a studio album by hardcore punk band 7 Seconds, released in 1985.
 The album was originally released as an EP, but was later expanded into a full-length album.

 Background

 Walk Together, Rock Together was originally released as an EP in 1985.
 In 1986, it was expanded into a full length by adding live songs to the albums B-Side.
 The studio tracks were produced by Minor Threat singer Ian MacKaye, who also provided backing vocals, and mixed by Bad Religion guitarist Brett Gurewitz.

 Critical reception

 AllMusic called the album "an essential chapter of early hardcore."
 Maximum Rocknroll wrote that "all the pleasant harmonies and sing-alongs are present in full form, and the well thought-out lyrics that make this band what they are."
 Trouser Press wrote that the album "demonstrates an early interest in slowing things down and tuning them up along positive Clash/Pistols lines."

-Track listing
+Track listings

 All songs written by Kevin Seconds, except where noted.